chantastic/prompt-guidelines/README.markdown

 ## Discard State

 Discarding transient state isn't destructive.
-The user shouldn't feel too conserned about going back or exiting the process.
+The user shouldn't feel too concerned about going back or exiting the process.
 But You'll see that it's really hard to write body text for.

 The action button should look pretty safe.
 They shouldn't be afraid to back out of a process.